Dresnik archaeological site: Hypocaust and Bath Complex (Thermae)

+Fortification Walls

 The palace is encircled by a defensive wall with circular towers.
 The uncovered eastern section is 160 meters long and 3.7 meters thick, making it one of the most massive Roman-period walls discovered in the Balkans.
 Towers measure 10 meters in diameter, with corner towers reaching 16 meters.

 Sculptures and Stelae

 Noteworthy finds include two marble statues of Venus (imitating Praxiteles’ Aphrodite of Knidos) and a fragmentary statue of Juno.
 Also significant are reused funerary stelae, bearing inscriptions of local Romanized Dardanians.
 One inscription memorializes Flavia Putides, buried by her mother Valeriana.